 Cornwall Lights up for Christmas

 Quite simply the ‘leading lights’ of Christmas displays, this fishing village in the far west is Cornwall’s brightest star.
 From modest beginnings it has gained legendary billing in Cornwall’s festive calendar, boasting an amazing 7000+ twinkling bulbs depicting the likes of sea serpents, whales and fishing boats in a myriad of colours across the harbour.
-Sadly, like many organisations, Mousehole Harbour Lights suffered financial losses during the restrictions imposed in 2020 and as a result some of the displays which incur high fixed costs, such as the cost of scaffolding, will be side-lined for 2021.
+Sadly, like many organisations, Mousehole Harbour Lights suffered financial losses during the restrictions imposed in 2020 and as a result some of the displays which incur high fixed costs, such as the cost of scaffolding, may be side-lined for 2022.
 It is intended however, that most of the much loved displays in and around the harbour will be erected and illuminated with local people and visitors being welcomed as usual.

 Truro’s Reindeer Trail